viniciusabreusouza/k6-examples/README.md

-# K6 - Load and Stress Test
+# K6 - Creating Load an Stress Tests with k6

 This repository show to use [k6](https://k6.io/) to create Load and Stress tests.